krabique/project-management-app/README.md

 ### Visual app styles

-Anyone can change their app's visual style preference to a darker one or a brighter one, by simply clicking at the appropriate link at the navbar.
+Anyone can change their app's visual style preference to a darker one or a brighter one, by simply clicking at the appropriate link at the navbar. (but the colors choice is too crappy to post a screenshot...)

 ### Other features

 - tags autocomplete
 - users filtering while adding or removing users to/from a project
 - pagination for all projects and searches
+- creator/last editor info in dropdowns for every wiki, document, discussion and discussions' post

 ## Authors